ctch3ng/Setting-up-Ubuntu-24.04-LTS-via-WSL-2-for-Google-s-Coral-USB-Accelerator/README.md

 <a id="item-3-4"></a>
 ### Install usbipd on WSL

-Open a WSL terminal and run:
+[WSL] Open a WSL terminal and run:
 ```
 sudo apt-get update
 sudo apt-get install usbutils